l7mp/stunner/docs/SECURITY.md

 STUNner's basic security model is as follows:

-> In a properly configured deployment, STUNner provides the same level of security as a media server pool exposed to the Internet over public IP addresses, protected by a firewall that admits only UDP access.
+> In a properly configured deployment, STUNner provides the same level of security as a media server pool exposed to the Internet over a public IP address, protected by a firewall that admits only UDP access.
 A malicious attacker, even possessing a valid TURN credential, can reach only the media servers deployed behind STUNner, but no other services.